 If you need to update your keychain password on Mac

 If you don’t remember your previous user password, you need to reset your default keychain.
-Resetting the default keychain deletes all the passwords saved in the keychain, but should allow you to sync up.
+Resetting the default keychain deletes all the passwords saved in the keychain, but lets you sync your login password and the password stored in the keychain.

-In the Keychain Access app on your Mac, choose Keychain Access > Preferences.
+In the Keychain Access app on your Mac, choose Keychain Access > Settings.

 If your user password was reset because you forgot your password, and you can’t provide the old password for the keychain, you won’t be able to access the information in the old keychain, and a new blank keychain is created.